 Let's start by learning the business purpose of any data warehouse through a simple business scenario.

 Meet Dorothy, the owner of Scoops Ice Cream Parlor.
 She's been proudly scooping ice cream for 5 years at an extremely busy location on Yellow Brick Road.
 Her store is constantly packed, and she's wondering what next steps she should take to propel her business forward.

 Dorothy collects a lot of data about her business, her customers, and her marketing efforts like the super-scoop membership program.
 With all this information stored in different places, Dorothy needed a centralized platform to effortlessly manage all the data to take Scoops to the next level.

 Behold the data warehouse – a central system where all of Scoops' data is brought together in one platform.
 A data warehouse brings all the different sources of information into one consolidated source, processes the information, and prepares it be analyzed for business activities like reporting, visualization, and analysis.

-How can Dorothy use data warehousing in an end-to-end scenario?
+How can Dorothy use cloud data warehousing in an end-to-end scenario?

 A data warehouse is a centralized hub of information that stores and processes data to for further analysis.
 Dorothy can use a data warehouse to:

 - Consolidate data: Currently, supply chain, customer relationship management, and finance data are siloed.
 Data is flowing into each of the silos but there's not a group conversation happening.
 In a data warehouse, data sources like her flavor tub inventory, super-scooper profiles, and cone sales data are combined into one consolidated source for easy analysis.

 - Process the data: A data warehouse can be used transform different types of data into one unified data format, preparing it for quick querying.
 That way, when Dorothy wants to ask the data warehouse a question like, "how many cones did Scoops sell on average per week in 2019", it answers near instantaneously.